-Objective 10.01A:

-Hernando County shall consider during the review of development permits the importance of wildlife corridor connections from the Green Swamp to the Chassahowitzka National Wildlife Refuge in accordance with recommendations from professionally accepted sources used for State planning purposes in order to protect the functional integrity of large habitat areas in public ownership and the movement of native and protected wildlife.
+Objective Strategy 10.01A(1): Hernando County shall endeavor to protect consider during the review of development permits the importance of wildlife corridor connections from the Green Swamp to the Chassahowitzka National Wildlife Refuge in accordance with recommendations from professionally accepted sources used for State planning purposes in order to protect the functional integrity of large habitat areas in public ownership and the movement of native and protected wildlife. through open space preservation and development standards outlined for Ecological Linkages as outlined in the Future Land Use Element (Chapter 1) of this Plan.
 Mechanisms to be utilized will be considered on a site specific basis including the provision of open space, the mitigation of habitat loss, and the provision of conservation easements.
+Ecological Linkages shall not affect the property rights, densities and intensities set forth in this Plan, are designated for purposes of providing design standards for development as outlined in the Future Land Use Element, and, are not intended to imply public ownership.

-Strategy 10.01A(1): Mitigation shall be considered for significant loss or fragmentation of environmental and wildlife corridors identified during the review of a proposed Comprehensive Plan amendment.
+Strategy 10.01A(21): Notwithstanding land use standards for development within Ecological Linkages outlined in the Future Land Use Element (Chapter 1) of this Plan, mMitigation shall be considered required as part of an amendment to this Plan for a projected significant loss or fragmentation of environmental and wildlife corridors identified during the review of a proposed Comprehensive Plan amendment.

 Mitigation shall compensate for disruptions that have the potential to significantly degrade wildlife movement within and adjacent to Hernando County.